-When you buy a steelask for his certificate which should be included in any case.
+When you buy a steel , ask for its certificate, which should still be supplied.

 The simple certificate 2.2 shows the casting number and the composition.

-Specifically, the subject specifically requires the food certificate.
+Specifically, in question, you specifically request the food certificate.

 When you have your certificate in hand, you are calm and if you sell a food grade knife you must provide a copy of that certificate.